-Rob is the winner of Alliance's (an association of Community Center Boards and Program Approved Service Agencies) prestigious 2011 Jane Cavode Award for his outstanding work on behalf of those in the DD field and the Alliance Special Recognition Award in 2009.
+Rob is the winner of Alliance's (an association of Community Center Boards and Program Approved Service Agencies) prestigious 2011 Jane Cavode Award for his outstanding work on behalf of those in the IDD field and the Alliance Special Recognition Award in 2009.
 In addition, Rob was the recipient of the TRIAD Early Childhood Council 2012 State Children's Champion Award.

 Kristie Braaten, MSW

 Kristie Braaten joined DDRC's Senior Management Team in September 2014.
 She began her career working with men and women with developmental disabilities in 1991 as a direct support professional, and during the past 23 years has developed a depth and breadth of experiences that include providing case management services, supervising direct services and supports, policy making and senior leadership roles.

 Prior to coming to DDRC Kristie worked for the state Medicaid agency, the Colorado Department of Health Care Policy and Financing, as a subject matter expert for HCBS-waivers.
 Her leadership experience with Community Centered Boards in Colorado includes serving as Case Management Director and then Vice-President of Business Operations for Mesa Developmental Services in western Colorado.

 Kristie has a Bachelor's degree in Psychology, with a minor in Philosophy from Colorado Mesa University, and a Master's degree in Social Work from Colorado State University.